How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Notes

 \section{Notes}

 All major results of this chapter are well known.
 A.\ Khovanskii in \cite[Section 27]{burago-zalgaller} gave a simple proof of Bernstein's formula in zero characteristic.
 The main distinction between his proof and ours is in the handling of intersection multiplicity: he counts the number of roots of systems which are {\em nonsingular} at the points of intersection, and then argues that every system can be deformed into such systems.
 We avoid this approach since in positive characteristics it would involve having as a technical overhead some versions of Bertini-type theorem every time we deal with intersection multiplicity.
-B.\ Huber and B.\ Sturmfels \cite{hurmfels-polyhedra} gave a constructive proof of Bernstein's theorem (in zero characteristic) which has had a deep impact on the ``homotopy continuation'' method to numerically compute the solutions of polynomial systems; the techniques of their proof also gives an efficient way to compute mixed volumes.
+B.\ Huber and B.\ Sturmfels \cite{hurmfels-polyhedra} gave a constructive proof of Bernstein's theorem (in zero characteristic) which has had a deep impact on the ``homotopy continuation'' method to numerically compute the solutions of polynomial systems; the techniques of their proof also give an efficient way to compute mixed volumes.
 Our proof that the set of BKK non-degenerate polynomials is Zariski open follows the arguments from \cite{oka-newton-topology}, and our proof that it is nonempty comes from \cite{toricstein}.
-J.\ M.\ Rojas \cite[Corollary 9]{rojas-convex} gave a characterization for strict monotonicity of mixed volume analogous to \cref{strictly-mixed-monotone}.